andrew/ultimate-awesome/README.md

 - [awesome-chatbot](https://github.com/dalisoft/awesome-chatbot) - List of awesome AI Chat-bots.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [awesome-refi](https://github.com/dankelleher/awesome-refi) - A curated list of Regenerative Finance projects.
+- [awesome-public-goods-funding](https://github.com/daviddao/awesome-public-goods-funding) - A curated guide to public goods funding with a focus on innovative mechanisms for grantees, grant givers and researchers.
 - [awesome-startup-deals](https://github.com/dobroslavradosavljevic/awesome-startup-deals) - A curated list of awesome deals, discounts, and offers for startups and entrepreneurs.
 - [awesome-starred](https://github.com/dr460nf1r3/awesome-starred) - An always up-to-date and sorted list of my starred projects 🚀.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.